AAMohamedFahim/GenAI-Vault/README.md

 ## Project Categories

-1. Text Generation
+1. Voice Assistant
 2. Image Synthesis
-3. Music and Audio Generation
+3. Text Generation
 4. Code Generation
 5. Data Augmentation
-6. Style Transfer
+6. Music and Audio Generation
 7. And more as we expand!...

 ## Projects List